davetron5000/wtf-is-a-webpack/markdown/css.md

 To load CSS, we'll install `css-loader`:

-!SH yarn add css-loader -D
+!SH yarn add -D css-loader

 (This is an amazing amount of code to do what will ultimately be concatenating some CSS files together)

 To use this loader, we'll add a new section to our Webpack configuration, called `module`.
 This gives us a peek into how Webpack views itsef.
 The `modules` section controls how Webpack treats different types of modules we might import.
 This statement implies that there *are* types other than just JavaScript.
 It's starting to make sense.

 Inside `module:`, we create a `rules:` array, which will itemize out all the rules for handling modules that aren't JavaScript.
-Each rule has a test, and a loader to use.
-This goes in `webpack/common.js`, since we need it for dev and prod:
+Each rule has a test and a loader to use.
+This goes in `config/webpack.common.config.js`, since we need it for dev and prod:

-!EDIT_FILE webpack/common.js /* */
+!EDIT_FILE config/webpack.common.config.js /* */
 {
   "match": "  plugins: ",
   "insert_before": [